 Oregon’s well-managed agricultural lands are the cornerstone of the state’s rural communities.
-They support valuable fish and wildlife habitat, and enhance other natural resources.
+They support valuable fish and wildlife habitats and enhance other natural resources.
 Yet farms and ranches are increasingly challenged by fragmentation of farmland, conversion of farmland to non-farm uses, complex regulations, and planning for generational transfers.

 The State Legislature established the Oregon Agricultural Heritage Program (OAHP) in 2017 to help address these challenges.
 The program provides voluntary incentives to farmers and ranchers to support practices that maintain or enhance both agriculture and natural resources such as fish and wildlife on agricultural lands.
-OAHP was developed by a collaborative of organizations representing natural resource conservation and agriculture, including farmer and rancher representatives.
+OAHP was developed by a collaboration of organizations representing natural resource conservation and agriculture, including farmer and rancher representatives.

 The fall 2022 grant cycle for OAHP is now closed.
 Award decisions will be made at the April 25-26, 2023 board meeting.